nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-As shown in Figure 6.6.3a, once we key in the command `view -m`, a success message will be displayed and Jarvis will auto switch to the `Missions` tab, and show all the current `Missions` and their deadlines.
+As shown in Figure 6.6.3a, once we key in the command `view -m`, a success message will be displayed and Jarvis will auto switch to the `Mission` tab, and show all the current `Missions` and their deadlines.

 #### 6.6.4 Viewing ungraded `Missions` : `-um`